Golden Spiral Symbol – What Does It Mean?

 Da Vinci paintings and golden spiral

-Da Vinci’s use of the golden ratio is evident in The Last Supper and The Annuciation, but the Mona Lisa or La Joconde is still up for debate.
-It’s said that there are few architectural elements and straight lines to be used as reference points compared to the other two paintings.
-Still, you can find several interpretations of golden ratios on the Mona Lisa, featuring the golden spiral as overlays.
+Da Vinci’s use of the Golden Ratio is evident in The Last Supper and The Annunciation, but the Mona Lisa or La Joconde is still up for debate.
+There are few architectural elements and straight lines to be used as reference points compared to the other two paintings.

-We’ll probably never know Da Vinci’s intent for his masterpieces, but many find the strange coincidence compelling.
-Given the painter’s prior usage, it wouldn’t be unexpected for him to use it on the said painting as well.
-Just keep in mind that not every Da Vinci’s painting has clear evidence of the incorporation of the golden ratio and the golden spiral, so it’s difficult to conclude that all his masterpieces are based on them.
+We’ll probably never know Da Vinci’s intent for his masterpieces, but many find the coincidence compelling.
+Given that da Vinci had used the Golden Spiral before, it wouldn’t be unexpected for him to use it on the Mona Lisa as well.
+Just keep in mind that not every Da Vinci’s painting has clear evidence of the incorporation of the Golden Ratio and the Golden Spiral, so it’s we can’t conclude that all his masterpieces are based on them.

 The Golden Spiral Symbol in Modern Times